honojs/middleware/.changeset/standard-json-openapi.md

 ---
-'@hono/standard-json-openapi': major
+'@hono/standard-json-openapi': minor
 ---

-Initial release: OpenAPI for Hono using any library that implements [Standard JSON Schema](https://standardschema.dev/json-schema) (ArkType, Valibot via `toStandardJsonSchema()`, Zod 4, and others).
+Initial release: OpenAPI for Hono using any library that implements [Standard JSON Schema](https://standardschema.dev/json-schema) (ArkType and Zod 4 natively, Valibot via `toStandardJsonSchema()`, Zod Mini via a small wrapper, and others).
+No schema library is a dependency of this package.
 Configure JSON Schema dialects with `jsonSchemaTargets` when a library only supports specific targets.